reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

 It's now time to begin the repeatable section of the application.
 Each party will repeatedly submit hands until the outcome is not a draw.
 In normal programming languages, such a circumstance would be implemented with a `while` loop, which is exactly what we'll do in Reach.
 However, `while` loops in Reach require extra care.
 We'll take our time working through loops in this tutorial.
 Upon your completion of the tutorial, you can learn more about loops in our [guide](https://docs.reach.sh/guide-loop-invs.html).

-So far, all of our identifier bindings have been static and unchangeable.
-However, if this were the case with while loops they would never start or terminate, because the loop condition would never change.
+So far, our identifier bindings have been static and unchangeable.
+However, if this were the case with while loops, they would never start or terminate, because the loop condition would never change.
 So, we bind `while` loops using `var`.

-Due to Reach's [automatic verfication](https://docs.reach.sh/guide-assert.html) engine, we need to make a statement about what properties of the program are invariant before and after a `while` loop body's execution.
+Due to Reach's [automatic verification](https://docs.reach.sh/guide-assert.html) engine, we need to make a statement about what properties of the program are invariant before and after a `while` loop body's execution.
 This is known as a "[loop invariant](https://docs.reach.sh/guide-loop-invs.html)."

 It's important to note that these loops _may only occur_ inside [consensus steps](https://docs.reach.sh/ref-model.html#%28tech._consensus._step%29).
 This is why we didn't commit Bob's transaction, previously.
 We need to remain inside the consensus to start the `while` loop, because all [participants](https://docs.reach.sh/ref-model.html#%28tech._participant%29) must agree on the direction of control flow in the dApp.